 FCU hookup, otherwise known as fan coil unit hookup, is an essential aspect of HVAC systems in commercial and residential buildings.

-It involves the connection of a fan coil unit to the building’s water supply, which allows for the circulation of hot or cold water to maintain a comfortable ambient temperature.
+It involves connecting a fan coil unit to the building’s water supply, allowing hot or cold water to circulate and maintain a comfortable ambient temperature.
 Valves play a crucial role in the FCU hookup process, controlling the flow and temperature of the water as it circulates through the unit.

 These valves come in various types and sizes and are selected based on the specific requirements of the building and its HVAC system.

-Our blog post will delve into the different types of valves used in FCU hookup and how it affects the overall performance of the HVAC system.
+Our blog post will delve into the different types of valves used in FCU hookup and how they affect the overall performance of the HVAC system.

 Firstly, let us know what the FCU is.

-FCU is equipment of the chilled water system that is installed to provide cooling/heating for a specific space in the building.
+FCU is a component of the chilled water system that is installed to provide cooling/heating for a specific space in the building.

-It can be installed exposed or above the false as per the approval by the architect.
+It can be installed exposed or above the false, as approved by the architect.

 Usually, we have three pipes that will be connected to FCU if it includes only a water cooling coil; in this case, the first pipe is the chilled water supply line, which will be a steel pipe; the second pipe is the chilled water return line which will also be a steel pipe, and the third pipe will be the condensate drain line, and usually, it’s a plastic pipe.